aidatorajiro/yaku_ai/README.md

 # YAKU_AI

-`/pytorch-CycleGAN-and-pix2pix` - forked from <https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix>
+This work is derived from "CycleGAN and pix2pix in PyTorch" <https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix> Copyright (c) 2017, Jun-Yan Zhu and Taesung Park